-The purpose of the Nominating and Corporate Governance Committee (the "Committee") of the Board of Directors (the "Board") of Xencor, Inc., a Delaware corporation (the "Company") shall be to oversee all aspects of the Company's corporate governance functions on behalf of the Board, including (i) make recommendations to the Board regarding corporate governance issues; (ii) identify, review and evaluate candidates to serve as directors of the Company consistent with criteria approved by the Board and review and evaluate incumbent directors; (iii) serve as a focal point for communication between such candidates, non-committee directors and the Company's management; (iv) nominate candidates to serve as directors; and (v) make other recommendations to the Board regarding affairs relating to the directors of the Company.
+The purpose of the Nominating and Corporate Governance Committee (the "Committee") of the Board of Directors (the "Board") of Xencor, Inc. (the "Company") shall be to is to act on behalf of the Board in fulfilling the Board’s responsibilities to oversee all aspects of the Company's corporate governance functions, including to (i) make recommendations to the Board regarding corporate governance issues; (ii) identify, review and evaluate candidates to serve as directors of the Company consistent with criteria approved by the Board and review and evaluate incumbent directors; (iii) serve as a focal point for communication between such candidates, non-committee directors and the Company's management; (iv) nominate candidates to serve as directors; and (v) make other recommendations to the Board regarding affairs relating to the directors of the Company.

 The Committee shall consist of at least two members of the Board.
 No Committee member shall be an employee of the Company and each member shall be free from any relationship that would interfere with the exercise of his or her independent judgment, as determined by the Board, in accordance with the applicable independence requirements of the Nasdaq Stock Market ("Nasdaq"), when and as required by Nasdaq.
-The members of the Committee and the Committee Chairman shall be appointed by the Board.
+The members of the Committee shall be appointed by and serve at the discretion of the Board.
+Vacancies occurring on the Committee shall be filled by the Board.
+The Committee’s chairperson (the “Chair”) shall be designated by the Board or, if it does not do so, the Committee members shall elect a Chair by vote of a majority of the full Committee.
+The Chair (or in their absence, a member designated by the Chair) shall preside at all meetings of the Committee.

 The Committee shall have authority to retain and determine compensation for, at the expense of the Company, special legal, accounting or other advisors or consultants as it deems necessary or appropriate in the performance of its duties, including executive search firms to help identify director candidates.
 The Committee shall also have authority to pay, at the expense of the Company, ordinary administrative expenses that, as determined by the Committee, are necessary or appropriate in carrying out its duties.
 Each member of the Committee shall have full access to all books, records, facilities and personnel of the Company as deemed necessary or appropriate by any member of the Committee to discharge his or her responsibilities hereunder.
 The Committee shall have authority to require that any of the Company's personnel, counsel, accountants (including the Company's auditors) or investment bankers, or any other consultant or advisor to the Company attend any meeting of the Committee or meet with any member of the Committee or any of its special outside legal, accounting or other advisors or consultants.
 The approval of this Charter by the Board shall be construed as a delegation of authority to the Committee with respect to the responsibilities set forth herein.